-Chad Brummett is an Associate Professor at the University of Michigan, where he is the Senior Associate Chair for Research in the Department of Anesthesiology.
+Chad Brummett is a professor at the University of Michigan, where he is the Senior Associate Chair for Research in the Department of Anesthesiology.
 He has more than 160 publications, including articles in top journals such as JAMA, JAMA Surgery, Anesthesiology, and Annals of Surgery.
 He is the Co-Director of the Michigan Opioid Prescribing Engagement Network (Michigan OPEN), which aims to apply a preventative approach to the opioid epidemic in the US through appropriate prescribing after surgery, dentistry, and emergency medicine.
 In addition, his research interests include predictors of acute and chronic post-surgical pain and failure to derive benefit for interventions and surgeries primarily performed to treat pain.
 He is the Co-PI of three major NIH grants studying these concepts, and also receives funding from the Michigan Department of Health and Human Services, SAMHSA and the CDC.

 Amy S.B.
 Bohnert is a mental health services researcher with training in public health who focuses her research on epidemiology and brief interventions regarding substance use and related disorders.
 Within a team of collaborators at the University of Michigan and the Department of Veterans Affairs, she has led a number of projects related to overdose and prescription drug safety.
 A number of her research activities have been specifically aimed at improving care occurring in substance use disorder treatment settings.
 Dr. Bohnert has demonstrated a particular expertise in applying epidemiology methods to the analysis of electronic health records-based datasets to answer important questions for health services delivery.
 Dr. Bohnert earned her PhD in Public Health at Johns Hopkins University and completed her postdoctoral fellowship with the Department of Veterans Affairs, National Serious Mental Illness Treatment Research and Evaluation Center in Ann Arbor, MI.
-She has an appointment as an Associate Professor in the Department of Psychiatry at the University of Michigan.
+She has an appointment as an associate professor in the Department of Psychiatry at the University of Michigan.

 Use Case: Precision Opioid Prescribing